Mean Spirit: Plot

 In 1920s Oklahoma, the discovery of oil in the Osage Indian Territory has made the native inhabitants rich.
-But good fortune brings tragedy as well; not only are the Osage losing touch with their culture and traditional way of life, but they have become targets of whites who marry into the tribe.
+Although slowly, the Osage are not only losing touch with their culture and traditional way of life, but they have also become targets of whites who marry into the tribe.
 More and more wealthy Osage begin dying of mysterious illnesses or accidents.

 The novel focuses on an Osage girl, Nola Blanket, who witnesses her mother's murder by unknown men.
 Nola is taken in by her cousins, the Greyclouds, who attempt to protect her.
 As Greycloud family members and other Osage continue dying under suspicious circumstances, justice is elusive.
 Law enforcement and judicial officials collude to cover up deaths and stymie investigations.
 Stace Red Hawk, a Lakota Sioux agent with the nascent U.S. Bureau of Investigation comes to Oklahoma to investigate.
 As the battles between the two worlds mount, Nola and others break away from the greed and start to rediscover their relationship with the land.